 When I think of pressure cooker broccoli, I can’t help but think of the mushy broccoli from my youth.
 But steamed Instant Pot broccoli couldn’t be further from it!

-It delivers tender yet crispy broccoli, perfect every time.
+It delivers tender yet crispy broccoli, perfectly cooked every time.

 This Instant Pot broccoli recipe makes it easy to steam broccoli for a quick and easy side dish without any fear of overcooking.